|

 Output signal |

-for us, and HF Coaxial / DIN Connector for Europe.
-RGB Scart for
+for U.S., and 2 channels HF Coaxial / DIN Connector for Europe.

 France. |